Periodicity and Free Periodicity of Alternating Knots

 A $(q,r)$-lens link in $S^3$ is a link that is invariant under the $(q,r)$-action $\Phi_{q,r}$ of $ \mathbb Z_q$ on $S^3=\{(z_1,z_2) \in \mathbb C \times \mathbb C \, | \, |z_1|^2 +|z_2|^2=1\}$ such that $\Phi_{q,r}$ is defined by the following Equation (1):

-One of the principal tools of our study is the decomposition of an alternating projection by its set of {\it essential Conway circles} into {\it jewels} and {\it twisted band diagrams} which leads to the construction of its {\it essential structure tree} ({\cite{co2}).
-It is a consequence of Flyping Theorem that the essential structure tree is an invariant in the class of alternating links.\\ The free $q$-periodicity can be studied in a similar way as the $q$-periodicity which has been treated in \cite{co2} using the essential decomposition for alternating projections.
+One of the principal tools of our study is the decomposition of an alternating projection by its set of {\it essential} (resp. {\it canonical}) {\ it Conway circles} into {\it jewels} and {\it twisted band diagrams} which leads to the construction of its {\it essential }(resp. {\it canonical}) {\it structure tree} ({\cite{co2}).
+It is a consequence of Flyping Theorem that the essential structure tree such as the canonical structure tree is an invariant in the class of alternating links.\\ In the case $r=0$, $\Phi_{q,0}$ induces a $q$-action whose set of fixed points is the circle $l_2=\{(0,z_2) \in S^3 \}$.
+The links that do not cut $l_2$ and that are invariant under the $q$-action are called $q$-periodic.

+The free $q$-periodicity can be studied in a similar way as the $q$-periodicity which has been treated in \cite{co2} using the essential decomposition for alternating projections.
 Let $K$ be a prime alternating knot in $S^3$ with its essential structure tree $\widetilde{\cal{A}} (K)$.
 Let us assume that $K$ has a $q$-action which induces the automorphism $\widetilde \varPhi$ on $\widetilde{\cal{A}} (K)$.
 In the case where the fixed point of $\widetilde \varPhi$ is a jewel, $K$ is necessarily $q$-periodic and not freely $q$-periodic.
 The relevant case is when $Fix(\widetilde \varPhi)$ is a vertex $V_0$ corresponding to a twisted band diagram called the {\bf main twisted band diagram} which is invariant by the isomorphism of the realized projections $\Phi_\Pi$ (defined in \S5.1).

 For the case of free $q$-periodicity, we have: